Solutions

 • Depolymerisation enables us to obtain monomers and oligomers from plastic waste for subsequent polymerisation to obtain high-quality plastics.
 This in turn enables:

-• recycling of complex fractions such as coloured packaging and non-recyclable materials.
+• Recycling of complex fractions, such as colored packaging or non-recyclable materials.

 Enzymatic recycling